-- PDF version 1.3 (as required by PDF/X). - Files are conformant to PDF/X-1a: 2001 (ISO standard 15930-1). - Fonts are embedded and subsetted. - Bitmaps are converted to CMYK in native (uncompressed) format according the ICC Color Profile "US Web Coated SWOP". - Crop and printer's marks are included if these are switched on in the PRINT OPTIONS dialog in Xara Photo & Graphic Designer.
+- PDF version 1.3 (as required by PDF/X). - Files are conformant to PDF/X-1a: 2001 (ISO standard 15930-1). - Fonts are embedded and subsetted. - Bitmaps are converted to CMYK in native (uncompressed) format according the ICC Color Profile "US Web Coated SWOP". - Bitmaps are limited to 300 dpi (high res bitmaps are sampled down). - Crop and printer's marks are included if these are switched on in the PRINT OPTIONS dialog in Xara Designer Pro+.